Aiguille Dibona 3130 m

 - Coup de Bambou - TD +

-- Madier Route - TD See also SP route description
+- Madier S - TD See also SP route description

-- Visite Obligatoire report route - TD+, 6a 350 m.
-See also SP route description: Visite obligatoire
+- Visite Obligatoire - TD+, 6a 350 m.
+See also the route description on Summitpost: Visite obligatoire

 Situation: Haute Veneon, foot of Aiguille Dibona